 A college resume is really handy when the student is about to apply for a part-time job or an on-campus job.
 Besides, you would need the resume while making your application for scholarships as your sponsor would like to know about your academic qualification, skills, and expertise.
 Then, you would also need the college resume while applying for an internship or while signing up with some student organization.
-If you need help in formatting your resume here, there are readymade College Student Resume Templates online.
+If you need help in formatting your resume samples here, there are readymade College Student Resume Templates online.

-You have a standard college student resume template that begins with contact details followed by a solid objective, education, vocational school, work experience, skills, and activities.
+You have a standard student resume template that begins with contact details followed by a solid objective, education, vocational school, work experience, skills, and activities.
 You can show your work experience in a chronological format.

 You have an elaborate engineering college resume here which even offers space for an image.
 It begins with your area of interest, followed by educational degrees, research experience, projects and seminars, publications, etc.